-Air conditioners are typically installed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s go over some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are usually placed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause malfunctions and even premature failure.
+Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is an important component.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.